hansroh/skitai/README.rst

 These Key names are might be related your database model names nor table names.
 Especially you bind Django model signal, these keys should be exaclty nodel class name.
 But in general cases, key names are fine if you easy to recognize.

-These key names are not mutable or removale after calling skitai.run ().
+These key names are not mutable and you cannot add new key after calling skitai.run ().

-Then you can use setlu, getlu (),
+Then you can use setlu () and getlu (),

 .. code:: python